Llucs/odin4gui/README.md

 ![GUI](https://img.shields.io/badge/GUI-PySide6-41CD52)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

+### You are on the testing branch; the versions here may be unstable.
+Before becoming stable versions, they go through some adjustments

 ## How does it work?

 The executable provided in this repository is the result of combining Python code with the Odin4 executable; I only created the interface, as it's more user-friendly than a pure terminal.